Idiofa Territory

 Idiofa Territory is an administrative area in the Kwilu Province of the Democratic Republic of the Congo (DRC).

 The capital is the town of Idiofa.

 Location

 The territory has an area of 20000 km2.

 The Loange River defines the eastern boundary of the territory, while the Kamtsha River flows through the west of the territory.
 Other rivers include the Lubue and the PioPio.
 All these rivers flow from south to north, emptying into the Kasai River, which defines the northern boundary.

 People

 The territory currently has a population of 1,450,035.
 The many ethnic groups today include the Bunda, Pende, Dinga, Lori, Ngoli, Wongo, Yansi, Lele and Nzadi.

-French is the administrative language, but almost all the people speak Kikongo, one of the four national languages of the DRC.
-Some younger people also speak Lingala.
+Language

+In addition to French, which is the administrative language of the city, Kikongo ya leta (also known as Kikongo) is the local language spoken by the population.

+The Kikongo ya leta spoken in Idiofa is influenced by Kibunda, a dialect spoken in the surrounding area.
+Among young people, Lingala is also increasingly used, partly because of the influence of music and the city's proximity to Kinshasa, the capital of the Democratic Republic of the Congo.

+The languages spoken in the territory are estimated to have the following proportions: